Trii/appengine-python-flask-skeleton/README.md

 $ ./bin/dev_appserver
 ``

+Flask installs an admin user on first launch with the `admin` role.

+	Username: admin@example.org
+	Password: password

 ## Testing the app

 There are no tests yet but the runner is configured.
 Run it with: